enumiton/renum/README.md

 import { Menu } from '@enumiton/renum/icons';

 function App() {
 	return (
 		<Button
 			icon={ <Menu /> }
 			type="invisible"
 			shape="circle"
 			aria-label="Open menu"
 		/>
 	);
 }
 ```

 ## Accessibility

 As someone who cares about accessibility, I've made sure that the components of Renum are as accessible as possible.
 However, this
-doesn't mean your website will automatically be accessibile by just using this library.
+doesn't mean your website will automatically be accessible by just using this library.

 When making your website you'll still have to consider accessibility, like giving an input a label.
-If you're struggling to make
+If you're struggling
+to make
-something accessible feel free to open an issue in this repository asking for help, if I have time I could give it a look.
+something accessible feel free to open an issue in this repository asking for help, if I have time I could give it a
+look.

 ## Contributing